 Abbotsford Crescent was originally built as part of a feuing scheme; so although the houses on the Crescent all look similar in age/style, they were actually built over the course of almost 30 years and were designed by four different architects.

-McIntosh now (you can see how the terraces on the left have had an extra storey added).
+McIntosh Hall now (you can see how the terraces on the right have had some extra storeys added).